DRAKON: DRAKON execution animation

 The main path of each tree is shown by highlighting thick vertical line which is called a skewer.

 The flow graph always has a path from the Headline icon to each vertex (node) of the control flow graph.
 Consequently, a silhouette can't have unreachable code in any conditions.

 Modern usage

 DRAKON in the German Aerospace Center

 DRAKON language is used in the German Aerospace Center for implementation of some critical functions dictated by the safety regulations of the flight tests, where automation is important because of maximum distance to the ground station and the process needs quick automatic execution.

 The DRAKON Editor software was used to graphically program flowcharts which were specially checked.
-C-code was generated from the drakon-charts, for instance, for DRAKON representation of launch detection code.
+C-code was generated from the drakon-charts, for instance, for a DRAKON representation of code for launch detection.